All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 Those with alcohol use disorder experience a higher buzz tolerance for alcohol and persistent cravings, which create a physical dependence cured only through treatment.

-Mercy offers inpatient and outpatient locations for substance use across all communities.
+Mercy offers inpatient and outpatient locations for substance use & addiction across all communities.